What is the best way to rig a kayak?

 I would have two poles in the rod holders and still have one with me laid down in the cockpit like before.
 So adding two rod holders didn’t get my rod out of the cockpit like I hoped.
 In addition, I was also laying my landing net at my feet so the handle went down between my legs for easy access when landing a fish.
 This worked for a while only if my cockpit rod didn’t slide around while I was paddled rough water.
 When it did, I always seemed to hook my net which always made a mess of things.

 As I expanded my fishing knowledge and started to shift from whatever is biting to chasing red fish and snook hard baits with trouble hooks became my go-to baits for long casts and big fish.
 However, it was a 30 minute delay every time I buried the troubles in my net and it always happened when I could see tails of busy drums or linesiders crashing bait.
 It got so bad one day I ended up cutting three large holes in my $100 net just so I could get back to fishing.

 I needed to be able to carry all my rods, nets and gear out of the way while I was on the move.
-I thought about mounting a rod holder between my legs but it looked like a ball crusher if I every had to get back in the boat while in deep water.
-I was convinced I needed to keep everything behind me.
-I ended up taking a milk crate and zip tying pvc posts into two of the corners.
-I then fastened the crate to the lid of the rear hatch with a couple of wingnuts which I could easily remove.
+So, I thought about mounting a rod holder between my legs but it looked like a ball crusher if I every had to get back in the boat while in deep water.
+I was convinced I needed to keep everything behind me, so I ended up taking a milk crate and zip tying pvc posts into two of the corners.
+Then I fastened the crate to the lid of the rear hatch with a couple of wingnuts which I could easily remove.
 I didn’t know if this would work and didn’t want to drill more holes in the boat.
 Drilling the lid seemed like a better idea and to this day I try to always do this.
 Buying a new lid is simple if you need a redo.

 The biggest mistake I made rigging kayaks.